joelkab/joelkab/README.md

 Hi there!
 My name is Joel Kabura and I am a computer science student with a passion for learning and problem-solving.
 In my free time, I enjoy playing soccer, which is my favorite sport, and I also like to code on my own projects.
 On GitHub, you can find a collection of my personal projects and contributions to the open-source community.
 I am always looking for new opportunities to expand my knowledge and skills, and I am excited to be a part of the vibrant and innovative world of technology.
 Thank you for visiting my profile!

-- 🔭 I’m currently working on [website](https://github.com/joelkab/Joel-portfolio)
+- 🔭 I’m currently working on my [portfolio](https://github.com/joelkab/Joel-portfolio)

 - 🌱 I’m currently learning **Data structures and algorithms**